Electric and magnetic waveguides in graphene: quantum and classical: Abstract

 \section{Abstract}

 Electric and magnetic waveguides are considered in planar Dirac materials like graphene as well as their classical version for relativistic particles of zero mass and electric charge.
-In order to solve the Dirac-Weyl equation analytically, we have assumed the displacement symmetry of the system along a direction.
-In these conditions we have examined the rest of symmetries relevant each type, magnetic or electric system, which will determine their similarities and differences.
-We have worked out waveguides with square profile in detail to show up some of the most interesting features also in quantum and classical complementary contexts.
-All the results have been visualized along a series of representative graphics showing explicitly the main properties for both types of waveguides.
+In order to deal with analytical solutions of the Dirac-Weyl equation, we have assumed the displacement symmetry of the system along a direction.
+Afterwards, we have examined the rest of symmetries relevant to each type of waveguide, magnetic or electric, which will determine their main differences.
+We have worked out waveguides with square profile in detail to show up some of the most interesting features.
+This is made much more clear in the light of a background classical analog.
+By means of a systematic comparison of both types of waveguides it has been possible to elucidate their more relevant aspects.
+Most results have been visualized along a series of representative graphics.

-\sect{Introduction} Graphene and 2D Dirac materials have been a centre of attention beyond pure condensed matter researchers in the last years because of some of its peculiar electronic and optical properties in experimental and theoretical physics \cite{Neto10}.
-In particular, there has been an considerable number of works concerned about the effect of external electric and magnetic fields on the transport properties of Dirac electrons.
+\sect{Introduction} Graphene and 2D Dirac materials have been a centre of attention beyond pure condensed matter researchers in the last years due to some of its peculiar electronic and optical properties in experimental and theoretical physics \cite{Neto10}.
+In particular, there has been an considerable number of works concerned about the effect of external electric and magnetic fields on transport and confining properties of Dirac electrons.
 However, electric and magnetic fields, give rise to quite different influences on Dirac electrons.
 One of the key points is the strong Klein tunnelling effect \cite{Katsnelson06,superKlein20} which is most relevant in electric interactions.
 This leads to difficulties to achieve confinement under electric fields although it can be reached under some special conditions \cite{vit22}; on the other hand, although magnetic fields seems more appropriate on this aspect, it happens that too intense magnetic fields may also have undesirable effects in this respect.